mechboardsguides/mbuk-ferris-sweep-readme/readme.md

 This is frustrating.
 It will be remedied in future releases of the PCB.

+The pre-built PCBs should come flashed with a VIA keymap- you should be able to open https://usevia.app/ and see your keyboard connected, its keymap, and then be able to remap keys there.

 For now, the firmware source can be found here:

 https://github.com/keyboard-magpie/qmk_firmware/tree/mbuk-ferris/keyboards/ferris/sweep_choc_mbuk for the Choc Only PCB